BeepIsla/csgo-commend-bot/README.md

 # Config
 - commend:
-  - friendly `Boolean`: Whether or not to commend as friendly
+  - friendly `Number`: Amount of commends you want to send as friendly
-  - teaching `Boolean`: Whether or not to commend as teaching
+  - teaching `Number`: Amount of commends you want to send as teaching
-  - leader `Boolean`: Whether or not to commend as leader
+  - leader `Number`: Amount of commends you want to send as leader
 - account:
   - username `String`: Username of the account you want to boost
   - password `String`: Pasword of the account you want to boost